sam-mcclure/Study-Guide/Week 2/Misc/Notes.md

 * A reducer is a pure function that you write to implement the update logic of your application -- that is, how the next state is calculated given the current state and the action being dispatched.

+W2D4

+* Any time a function does too many things, you want to extract other functions from it and call them so that every function only addresses a single concern

+* Reducer Composition - Different reducers specify how different parts of the state tree are updated in response to actions.
+Reducers are also normal JavaScript functions, so they can call other reducers to delegate and abstract a way of handling of updates of some parts of this tree they manage

+* This pattern can be applied many times, and while there is still a single top level reducer managing the state of your app, you will fidnd it convenient to express it as many reducers that call on each other, each contribution to a part of the applications state tree

+* Redux provides a function called combineReducers that lets you avoid writing this code by hand.
+Instead, it generates the top level reducer for you.

+* The only argument to combineReducers is an objects.
+This object lets you specify the mapping between the state field names and the reducers managing them.

+* The return value of combineReducer is called a Reducer function, which is pretty much equivalent to the reducer function written previously by hand.

+* Always name reducers after the state keys they manage.
+Since the key names and the value names are now the same, you can omit the values thanks to ES6 object literal shorthand notation

+* The combineReducers function comes with Redux and generates one reducer from several other reducers, delegating to them paths of the same tree